OpenEvalProject/evals/manuscripts/elife-15614/v2/manuscript.md

 ## Materials and methods

-## Samples, library preparation and sequencing
+### Samples, library preparation and sequencing

 Altogether we sequenced 285 samples, from 99 strains of the HMDP.
 A total of 87 strains had 3 samples per strain, 11 strains had 2 samples per strain, and 2 strains had 1 sample per strain (a detailed list is in Supplementary file 1).
 RNA was extracted using Qiazol followed by miRNAeasy kit from Qiagen (RRID:SCR_008539).
 Unstranded mRNA libraries were prepared by the UCLA Neuroscience Genomics Core with Illumina standard kits (TruSeq v3) according to standard protocols.
 All samples were barcoded, and sequenced with ~18 samples per lane, with HiSeq2000 using 50 bp paired-end sequencing protocol.
 A round robin design was implemented such that biological replicates were sequenced on different lanes, and each sample was part of more than one sequencing pool.
 Samples were demultiplexed by sequencing facility, forward and reverse read fastq files were supplied for each sample.

-## Data quality control (QC) and mapping
+### Data quality control (QC) and mapping

 Read QC was done using FastQC (RRID:SCR_005539) in batch mode.
 The samples had excellent quality, with all bases exceeding median quality score of 28, and >98% of the sequences with a mean quality score >28.
 The average number of reads per sample was 26.3 M. All reads were passed to mapping as is, without trimming or filtering.
 Samples were mapped to the mm10 genome using STAR aligner version 2.3.1 (https://github.com/alexdobin/STAR/releases/tag/STAR_2.3.1z9).
 The mm10 sequence was downloaded from http://cufflinks.cbcb.umd.edu/igenomes.html (UCSC annotation files).
 Reference sequences were built using known splice junctions (–sjdbGTFfile option) from known genes annotation file.
 Mapping was performed allowing up to 3 mismatches per read (--outFilterMismatchNmax 3), removing non canonical un-annotated junctions (--outFilterIntronMotifs RemoveNoncanonicalUnannotated) and allowing up to 10 multiple mappings per read (--outFilterMultimapNmax 10).
 Alignment files from all samples of the same strain were merged into one alignment file per strain using the 'merge' function of the samtools package.
 On average 94.1% of the reads mapped, and of the mapped reads 96.4% mapped uniquely.
 STAR also detected on average 2.8 M splices per sample, with 98% of them previously annotated.
 Detailed mapping counts for each sample are in Supplementary file 1.

-## Transcript assembly and quantification
+### Transcript assembly and quantification

-Our pipeline is summarized in
+Our pipeline is summarized in Figure 8.
+For the purpose of transcript assembly, sample specific alignment files were pooled into unified BAM alignment files by strain which were then sorted and indexed using samtools.
+Transcript assembly was done on each strain specific alignment file with Cufflinks v2.2.0., with mouse genome version mm10, and gtf file of known transcripts as a reference guide (-g option, reference file downloaded from UCSC genome browser), together with bias and multimap option corrections (-b and –u respectively).
+This step resulted in 99 strain specific transcript assemblies.
+We then used Cuffmerge to compare those assemblies to GENCODE M2 annotation (http://www.gencodegenes.org/), and to consolidate them into one unified assembly file representing all transcripts from GENCODE M2 and from the strain specific assemblies (merged.gtf).
+To obtain FPKM expression values, we run Cuffquant and Cuffnorm v2.2.1 with default parameters, using the sample specific alignment files and unified assembly (merged.gtf) file.

 ![Figure 8.](https://cdn.elifesciences.org/articles/15614/elife-15614-fig8-v2.jpg)

 **Figure 8.:** General workflow used for analysis of RNA-Seq data in this study.
 Initial demultiplexed samples (fastq files) were aligned to the mouse genome with STAR, merged in one file per strain, and transcripts assembeled with cufflings.
 The resulting assembly files (one from each strain) were merged with GENECODE M2 annotation into unified assembly.
-The abundance of each transcript in the unified assembly was estimated in sample specific alignment files.DOI: http://dx.doi.org/10.7554/eLife.15614.015
+The abundance of each transcript in the unified assembly was estimated in sample specific alignment files.

-## Filtering of the expressed features for subsequent analyses
+### Filtering of the expressed features for subsequent analyses

 Cufflinks assembly and abundance estimation results in assessment of gene expression at multiple levels of genomic resolution - transcripts, transcription start sites, coding sequence and loci (genes).
 We implemented 3 filtering steps: